injectedfusion/hedera-gcs-setup/README.md

 hedera-gcs-setup
 =========

-This repository is provide an Ansible role to quickly stand up an open-source Hedera Mirror Node.
+This repository is an Ansible role to quickly stand up an open-source Hedera Mirror Node.
 > Note: This how-to tutorial meant to quickly get started and not to be used as an official representation by Hedera on what platform architecture must be used.